 - Diligently apply God’s Word to your daily life

 - Recognize any teaching that distorts the Gospel

-One of my favorite definitions of the term “dwell” comes the King James Dictionary:“To abide as a permanent resident, continuance, residence, state of life, sojourning, habitation.”
+One of my favorite definitions of the term “dwell” comes from the King James Dictionary: “To abide as a permanent resident, continuance, residence, state of life, sojourning, habitation.”

 As a Christian, I desire to reside in God’s presence, sojourn in God’s Word, and continue in God’s ways all the days of my life.

-If you share my desire to learn how to DWELL in God’s Word in 2020, I hope you will join us for this free 360-day study.
+If you share my desire to learn how to DWELL in God’s Word this year, I hope you will join us for this free 360-day study.

 And don’t forget to share this exciting opportunity with your friends online and in person.
 Bible study is always more fun with friends!